avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 - AWS codestar allows you to quickly develop, build & deploy applications to AWS Cloud
 - Has many project templates which you can use to configure AWS Lambda, Elastic Beanstalk and Amazon EC2 instances
 - Support Java, Javascript, PHP, Ruby & Python

+### Elastic Transcoder

+AWS service which can be used to convert video and audio files from their source format into versions that will playback on devices like smartphones, tablets and PC

+### Amazon EMR

+**Amazon EMR** is the industry-leading cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.